eslint/eslint/docs/rules/grouped-accessor-pairs.md

+# grouped-accessor-pairs

-# Require grouped accessor pairs in object literals and classes (grouped-accessor-pairs)
+Requires grouped accessor pairs in object literals and classes.

 A getter and setter for the same property don't necessarily have to be defined adjacent to each other.